joetanx/conjur-k8s/README.md

 ```

 ## 3.4 Prepare the ConfigMaps
-- The Conjur master and follwer information is passed to the follower and application pods using ConfigMaps
+- The Conjur master and follower information is passed to the follower and application pods using ConfigMaps
 - Prepare the namespace `conjur` and `cityapp`, and service account `authn-jwt-sa`
 ```console
 curl -L -o conjur-k8s-prep.yaml https://github.com/joetanx/conjur-k8s-jwt/raw/main/conjur-k8s-prep.yaml